snimu/blog/contents/modded-nanogpt-x0/article.md

 Leading to the following stats:

-- Mean: 1412.4492105263155
+- Mean: 1412.449 ± 2.8062
 - Median: 1411.998
-- Std: 2.8062021268488864
 - Min: 1407.511
 - Max: 1421.735

-The mean time is ~1412.5 seconds, or 23.54 minutes.
-My previous record was 23.8 minutes, and the official record before that 24.5 minutes.

-## Validation losses when varying the number of extra embeddings
+The mean time is ~1412.5 seconds (23.54 minutes).
+This is a reduction of 36.5 seconds compared to the previous record's 1449 seconds.

+## Adding more embeddings: ablation

-Before that record attempt, I performed several ablations.
-The first was adding more and more embeddings; from one to four additional ones.
+Before that record attempt, I performed an ablation on adding more and more embeddings.
+Note that the loss curves shown below are for a single run each, so chance plays a part.

 Let's first look at the validation losses per step, zoomed in so we can see something: